kaby76/AntlrVSIX/README.md

 * Use Visual Studio 2019 to build the extension.

+## Work in progress for v5.3:

+* Add in PIggy for grammar rewriting and checking.

-## Work in progress for the next release (v5.2):
+## Work in progress for v5.2:

-* Add back some of the useful UI from version 4, including the About Box, goto Listener/Visitor, and the Options Box.
+* Add About Box, Options Box, Go To Listener/Visitor from version 4 of the extension.
+* Options is now contained in ~/.antlrvsixrc, and it is a JSON file.
+* Extending Go To Listener/Visitor with swap between the grammar symbol and C# visitor.

 ## Release notes for v5.1: